hauptmedia/docker-zeebe-with-exporters/README.md

 ### Example

-This will start a single node Zeebe instance with an integrated single node Hazelcast Cluster instance.
+This will start a single node Zeebe instance with an integrated single node Hazelcast Cluster instance and runs [zbcat](https://github.com/hauptmedia/zbcat) to display the Zeebe events in the console.

 ```shell
 docker compose -f hazelcast/docker-compose.yml up